Domestic violence: History

-Encyclopædia Britannica states that "in the early 1800s, most legal systems implicitly accepted wife-beating as a husband's right" over his wife.
+The Encyclopædia Britannica states that "in the early 1800s, most legal systems implicitly accepted wife-beating as a husband's right" over his wife.
 English common law, dating back to the 16th century, treated domestic violence as a crime against the community rather than against the individual woman by charging wife beating as a breach of the peace.
 Wives had the right to seek redress in the form of a peace bond from a local justice of the peace.
 Procedures were informal and off the record, and no legal guidance specified the standard of proof or degree of violence which would suffice for a conviction.
 The two typical sentences were forcing a husband to post bond, or forcing him to stake pledges from his associates to guarantee good behavior in the future.
 Beatings could also be formally charged as assault, although such prosecutions were rare and save for cases of severe injury or death, sentences were typically small fines.

 By extension, this framework held in the American colonies.
 The 1641 Body of Liberties of the Massachusetts Bay colonists declared that a married woman should be "free from bodily correction or stripes by her husband."
 New Hampshire and Rhode Island also explicitly banned wife-beating in their criminal codes.

 Following the American Revolution, changes in the legal system placed greater power in the hands of precedent-setting state courts rather than local justices.
 Many states transferred jurisdiction in divorce cases from their legislatures to their judicial system, and the legal recourse available to battered women increasingly became divorce on grounds of cruelty and suing for assault.
 This placed a greater burden of proof on the woman, as she needed to demonstrate to a court that her life was at risk.
 In 1824, the Mississippi Supreme Court, citing the rule of thumb, established a positive right to wife-beating in State v.
 Bradley, a precedent which would hold sway in common law for decades to come.